VermontDepartmentOfHealth/docgov/posts/SQL-Query-Intro.md

 ## Connecting to the database

-When you open SQL Server Management Studio (SSMS), you will be prompted to connect to a Database Server.
-The first time you connect, you'll need to type in the name of the server.
-After the initial connection, the next time you start SSMS, it will be there by default.
-If it is not there, you can always type it in again, or use the drop down to select a previously visited server.
+Each time you open `SQL Server Management Studio (SSMS)`, you will be prompted to connect to a Database Server.
+The first time you connect, you'll need to fill in the `Server name:` field.
+After your first connection, the last `Server name:` you connected to will be there by default.
+If you have connected to other servers in the past, they should appear in the `Sever name:` drop down.

 The **Authentication** field will always be **Windows Authentication**.
-You should never need to type in a password in order to connect.
+You should never need to type in a password in order to connect, this is handled by Active Directory permissions.

 ![Connecting to the server][1]

 **If you cannot connect, contact AHS.VDHITDatabaseTeam@vermont.gov.** They can help with getting you assigned to the appropriate Active Directory Group(s) needed for accessing a database.
+If you do not see the **Object Explorer Window**, press the <kbd>F8</kbd> key, or go to `View`-->`Object Explorer`

 ## Querying Data